California governor signs 2 major proposals for mental health reform to go before voters in 2024

 The Democratic governor needs voters’ approval because he wants to borrow billions of dollars through a bond to pay for the proposals.
 They would allow the state to borrow $6.38 billion for 11,150 new treatment beds, housing and 26,700 outpatient treatment slots to serve up to 100,000 people a year.
 The measure also would overhaul how counties pay for mental and behavioral health programs.

 Newsom spoke to state and local leaders at an event Thursday in a historic hospital in Los Angeles, cheered by those present as he signed the measures.
-The vacant General Hospital is being converted into roughly 1,000 affordable units.
+The mostly vacant General Hospital is being converted into roughly 1,000 affordable units.

-Newsom said the proposals will bring accountability to the system, adding he understands why residents in California have grown increasingly frustrated with the crisis.
-If voters approve of the plan in March, the proposals would give the state $2.4 billioin in the next five years to bolster the workforce.
+Newsom said the proposals will transform the outdated system, adding he understands why residents in California have grown increasingly frustrated with the crisis.
+If voters approve of the plan in March, the proposals would also give the state $2.4 billion in the next five years to help train 65,000 workers.

 “Today, again, is about holding ourselves to a higher level of accountability and higher level of expectation,” Newsom said before he signed the two pieces of legislation.
 “It’s about creating a framework where we actually can deliver.”